 Have you heard the news that Ontario tends to have harder water than most other Canadian provinces?
 That means our local water supply contains a high level of minerals including calcium, magnesium, and manganese, which can affect both your plumbing and your health.

-As a result, you might be considering the purchase of a water softener for your home.
+As a result, you might be considering the purchase of different types of water softeners for your home.
 Being an informed consumer, though, you’d like to learn more before you invest your hard-earned money in a water treatment system.
 So here are the facts for you – the pros and cons of buying a home water softener.